Rider's Guide Text Page - Access Services : ASI

 Visit our site at accessla.org/contactform

-If a response is requested, you will receive either a phone call or a letter/ email within 14 calendar days after you file your complaint.
+If a response is requested, you will receive either a phone call or a letter/email.
+Access aims to respond to your concerns within 14 calendar days.

 For Additional Help: You may contact your local Independent Living Center, the Access Services Board of Directors and/or the Client’s Rights Advocate at your local Regional Center.